 If you like to switch out flavors often, a smaller tank will allow you to get better performance out of as little as a milliliter of E-liquid.
 A smaller tank is designed to provide better performance and flavor with less E-liquid.
 In a five-milliliter tank, two milliliters of E-liquid might barely reach the top of the wicking holes of your coil.
-On the other hand, in a 3.5 mL tank, two milliliters will completely saturate your coil heads.
+On the other hand, in a 3.5 ml tank, two milliliters will completely saturate your coil heads.

 Use Multiple Tanks

-This is may be the preferred method for people who change vapes throughout the day.
+This is maybe the preferred method for people who change vapes throughout the day.
 By keeping a few tanks on hand with different flavors, you can switch back and forth in seconds.
 The biggest drawback is the initial investment in multiple tanks.

 Use Unflavored E-Liquid

-If you don’t want to change coils but you want to get the old flavor out of your tank, try an unflavored E-liquid, like Halo Fusion.
-When trying this, you’ll want to vape your tank till it’s nearly empty, add one or two milliliters of Fusion, vape that until the old flavor is gone, and then add in your new E-liquid.
+If you don’t want to change coils, but you want to get the old flavor out of your tank, try an unflavored E-liquid, like Halo Fusion.
+When trying this, you’ll want to vape your tank till it’s nearly empty, add one or two milliliters of Fusion, a vape that until the old flavor is gone, and then add in your new E-liquid.

 Buy an RDA

 If you’re looking for a way to switch flavors on the fly, you might want to look into picking up a rebuildable dripping atomizer (RDA).
 Most RDAs hold only 5–15 hits of E-juice, making it easy to move to new flavors as the wick dries out.
-The biggest drawbacks to using an RDA as opposed to a tank is that they require a lot more maintenance.
+The biggest drawback to using an RDA as opposed to a tank is that they require a lot more maintenance.
 You have to build and wick your own coils, and the atomizer can leak easily.